Generate Any Scene: Scene Graph Driven Data Synthesis for Visual Generation Training: Details of distilling targeted capabilities (Section 4)

 \subsection{Collecting hard concepts}

-We selected 81 challenging object concepts where \sdonefive and \dalle exhibit the largest gap in \vqascore.
-To determine the score for each concept, we calculated the average VQA score of the captions containing that specific concept.
+We evaluate both models on 10K \name captions and select 81 challenging object concepts where \sdonefive and \dalle exhibit the largest gap.
+To determine the score for each concept, we calculated the average \tifa of the captions containing that specific concept.
+For each targeted-generated caption, we generate four images and use the one with the highest \vqascore.
 The full list of hard concepts is shown below:

 \begin{enumerate}[label=\arabic*.] \item cloverleaf \item aerie (habitation) \item admixture \item webbing (web) \item platter \item voussoir \item hearthstone \item puttee \item biretta \item yarmulke \item surplice \item overcoat \item needlepoint \item headshot \item photomicrograph \item lavaliere \item crepe \item tureen \item bale \item jetliner \item square-rigger \item supertanker \item pocketcomb \item filament (wire) \item inverter \item denture \item lidar \item volumeter \item colonoscope \item synchrocyclotron \item miller (shaper) \item alternator \item dicer \item trundle \item paddle (blade) \item harmonica \item piccolo \item handrest \item rundle \item blowtorch \item volleyball \item tile (man) \item shuttlecock \item jigsaw \item roaster (pan) \item maze \item belt (ammunition) \item gaddi \item drawer (container) \item tenter \item pinnacle (steeple) \item pegboard \item afterdeck \item scaffold \item catheter \item broomcorn \item spearmint \item okra (herb) \item goatsfoot \item peperomia \item ammobium \item gazania \item echinocactus \item birthwort \item love-in-a-mist (passionflower) \item ragwort \item spicebush (allspice) \item leadplant \item barberry \item hamelia \item jimsonweed \item undershrub \item dogwood \item butternut (walnut) \item bayberry (tree) \item lodestar \item tapa (bark) \item epicalyx \item blackberry (berry) \item stub \item shag (tangle) \end{enumerate}